Chris Groner and Debbie Carson

 Russell grew up in Vermont, but has lived in North Carolina since 2013.
 He has played violin since early childhood, beginning his training in the classical style and later focusing on traditional fiddle styles.
 He is an accomplished luthier, and makes instruments in his home studio.
 Recently, he has also begun teaching violin-making at Surry Community College.
 He was an invaluable member of the Reeves construction crew, working extensively in tile and stucco.
 As he puts it, he's had his hands all over this place.

-Daughter of co-owners Chris Groner and Debbie Carson, Kate heads up social media and some marketing for the Reeves from her home in Chicago, IL.
+Daughter of co-owners Chris Groner and Debbie Carson, Kate heads up social media and marketing for the Reeves.
 An avid musician, singer, and live music enthusiast, Kate is thrilled to put that art school degree to work and help bring more music to the area in which she grew up.
 She hopes her baby daughter, Elise Juniper, will grow up with the theater as a second home.

 Megan Cooley Stainback